ash-rain/juicy-pussy/README.md

-# Juicy Pussy
-Website security platform.
+Website security platform, consisting of several NodeJS projects.

 ## DNS Server
 Managed DNS providing exciting new security strategies combined with the rest of the stack.